1997 Cleveland Indians season: All-Star game

 The 1997 Major League Baseball All-Star Game was the 68th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL).
 There were no members of the Indians in the starting lineup although three Indians (Sandy Alomar Jr., Jim Thome, and David Justice) were named to the team.
 The game was held on July 8, 1997, and the first pitch was thrown by former Indian Larry Doby.
-The American League were victorious 3 – 1, with the go ahead HR coming courtesy Alomar Jr.
+The American League were victorious 3 – 1, with the go ahead HR coming courtesy of Alomar Jr.